 Impact on people: how can the work environment improve?
 How can the idea positively impact people?

-There is no right or wrong in assigning scores, you just choose the model or scale that best fits your organizational goals.
+Within a structured innovation management process, there is no single right or wrong scoring model.
+You simply choose the scale that best aligns with and supports your organizational innovation goals.

 After defining the criteria and scoring values, now is the time to evaluate these ideas.
 Be sure to include the right people in the idea prioritization process to get the best assessments.
 Hence, bring together the people and areas with the knowledge and experience necessary for decision-making (such as customers, employees, domain experts, etc.) and have them respond individually to the assessment to arrive at a relevant and objective perspective.